-Parameter Description Default Comma-separated list of attribute names or metadata key names to return.
+Parameter Name Parameter Desc ription Default fields Comma-separated list of attribute names or metadata key names to return.
 For example, fields=name, isEnabled or fields=metadata:rank.
 See Specifying Metadata in a Query or a Filter Expression.
 Returns all static attribute names.
-Returns metadata only if the object has a non-empty Metadata element.
-Filter expression .
-See Table 10-3 None Specify whether the filter expression is encoded as described in RFC3986 (pct-encoded).
-See Encoding Filter Expressions filterEncoded=false One of the follow ving types: format=records references Returns a reference to each object, including its name, type, and href attributes. records Returns all database records for each object, with each record as an attribute. idrecords Identical to the records format, except that object references are returned in id format rather than href format.
-Boolean value specifying whether to include Link elements in the result set for certain object types. links=false Integer value specifying the first record to return.
-Record numbers < offset are not returned. offset=0 If the query results span multiple pages, return this page. page=1 Number of results per page, to a maximum of 128. pageSize=25 Sort results by attribute-name in ascending order. attribute-name cannot include metadata.
-See the vCloud API Schema Reference for infomation about which attributes can be used with sortDesc.
-Sorted by database ID Comma-separati to return.
-For exa fields=metada a Filter Expression Specify whether RFC3986 (pct-en One of the follow references records idrecords Boolean value sp result set for cer Integer value spr < offset are no If the query result Number of results by a cannot include m Comma-separated list of attribute names or metadata key names to return.
-For example, fields=name, isEnabled or fields=metadata: rank.
-See Specifying Metadata in a Query or a Filter Expression.
-Filter expression.
-See Table 10-3 Specify whether the filter expression is encoded as described in RFC3986 (pct-encoded).
-See Encoding Filter Expressions One of the following types: references Returns a reference to each object, including its name, type, and href attributes. records Returns all database records for each object, with each record as an attribute. idrecords Identical to the records format, except that object references are returned in id format rather than href format.
-Boolean value specifying whether to include Link elements in the result set for certain object types.
-Integer value specifying the first record to return.
-Record numbers < offset are not returned.
+Returns metadata only if the object has a non- empty Metadata element. filter Filter expression See Table 10-3 None filterEncoded 1 3 the filter expression is encoded as described in nooded).
+See Encoding Filter Expressions filterEncoded=false format One of the follow ing types: format=records references Returns a reference to each object, including its name, type, and href attributes. records Returns all database records for each object, with each record as an attribute. idrecords Identical to the records format, except that object references are returned in id format rather than href format. links Boolean value specifying whether to include Link elements in the result set for certain object types. links=false offset Integer value specifying the first record to return.
+Record numbers < offset are not returned. offset=0 page If the query results span multiple pages, return this page. page=1 pageSize Number of results per page, to a maximum of 128. pageSize=25 sortAsc= attribute-name Sort results by attribute-name in ascending order. attribute-name cannot include metadata.
+For information about the attributes that can be used with sortAsc, see Attribute Names and Values.
+Sorted by database ID